sinfocol/ctfs/writeups/2017/defcon-qualifiers/crackme-2000/README.md

  96e:	c3                   	ret
 ```

-We use objdump, grep, and xxd to get the solutions for the magic binaries:
+We used objdump, grep, and xxd to get the solutions for the magic binaries:

 ```
 objdump -M intel -d $file |